How Does Cannabis Help the Body Maintain Homeostasis?

-An Important System that Plays a Vital Role
+An Important System That Plays a Vital Role

-These receptors, known as CB1 and CB2 receptors, help distribute cannabinoids throughout the body.
+These receptors, known as CB1 and CB2 receptors, help detect and distribute cannabinoids throughout the body.
 These cannabinoids help reduce inflammation as well as increase communication between nerves and cells.
 This increased communication and reduced inflammation help to produce a more steady-state or a healthier state of homeostasis.

 Science Supports the Need for a Steady State of Homeostasis